Create Impactful Employee Engagements

 Offering pro bono opportunities empowers your employees to apply their professional skills in ways that benefit the community while fostering their own growth.
 These engagements play a key role in attracting, retaining, and developing top talent by providing real-world problem-solving experiences, collaboration across teams, and opportunities to build leadership skills.
 Through our Pro Bono Advisory Program, we work closely with your company to design, develop, and implement tailored experiences, from day-long projects to long-term sustainable engagements, that create measurable impact for nonprofits while helping employees grow professionally and personally.

-We work with you to tailor a custom pro bono opportunity that fits your company’s needs.
-We take a consultative approach to be sure that the opportunity we design fits within your business objectives and company values, is within budget, is captivating for your employees, reaches organizations the company or foundation already supports, or provides space to meet new partners, and – ultimately – makes an impact in our community.
+Multi-week programming is customized to fit a company’s needs robust volunteer and community-centered goals.
+We take a consultative approach to be sure that the opportunity we design fits within your business objectives and company values, is within budget, is captivating for employees, reaches organizations the company or foundation already supports, or provides space to meet partners' needs, and – ultimately – makes an impact in the community.

 Short-Term Consultations

-Half-day sessions allow your employees – functional area experts – to give the organization undivided attention.
+Short-term consultation sessions allow volunteers – functional area experts – to give the organization undivided attention.
 Whether they seek thought partnership, support in troubleshooting a specific challenge, or a deep brainstorm on a new strategic initiative.
 This engagement provides the space to do just that.
 Many nonprofits are unable to staff roles in all (or sometimes any) foundational functional areas, such as marketing, technology, human resources, finance, etc., and greatly benefit from being able to consult with trained, seasoned professionals.

 1-Day Projects